- Jobber Blueprint /

 It’s easier to stay profitable when you bid jobs correctly and don’t discount your services.
 You can also boost profits by keeping sales high and overhead costs low.

-Get your business banking, accounting, and financing all set up before you start accepting or making payments as a roofer.
+Get your business banking and accounting all set up before you start accepting or making payments as a roofer.
 This will be a big help when tax season rolls around.

 Open a business bank account